skkumsi/VPC-CNI-Configuration-Variables/CNI_BEST_Practices.md

     > **Error:**
     Setting WARM_PREFIX_TARGET = 0 is not supported while WARM_IP_TARGET/MINIMUM_IP_TARGET is not set.
 Please configure either one of the WARM_{PREFIX/IP}_TARGET or MINIMUM_IP_TARGET env variables

+- For smaller subnets, make use of WARM_IP_TARGET along with WARM_PREFIX_TARGET when using VPC Prefix delegation feature to avoid over allocating prefixes and thereby its IPs to the ENI.
+You could very quickly exhaust your free IPs when using this feature with small subnets.